beaker-project/beaker/documentation/user-guide/contained-test-harness.rst

 The key points in the above recipe worth noting are:

+- The ``no_default_harness_repo`` ksmeta variable tells Beaker to not include the repository for Beaker's test harness.
 - ``contained_harness`` ksmeta variable: This tells beaker that we want to run the test harness in a Docker container.
 - The host distro as specified by ``<distroRequires/>`` is Fedora 20.